 Titles and other ownership documents.
 You should keep all titles and real estate documents, such as a home title, the mortgage contract, property repair receipts, etc., for at least as long as you own the item.
 You may wish to keep the receipts longer if it may affect your taxes (for example, selling a home or other property for a profit).
 More and more, insurers suggest taking photos of valuables to help protect your household assets in the event of fire or theft.

 Investments and similar documents.
-Keep investment documents such as annual statements, documents that prove cost basis for an investment, IRA/retirement statements, some checks like those used for home improvements and related documents for as long as you own the investment.
+Keep investment documents such as annual statements, documents that prove the cost basis for an investment, IRA/retirement statements, some checks like those used for home improvements, and related documents for as long as you own the investment.

 Bank and credit card statements.
-You won’t need to keep most other bank statements, canceled checks or credit card statements for more than a year or so.
+You won’t need to keep most other bank statements, canceled checks, or credit card statements for more than a year.
 Be sure to review your statements for discrepancies when you receive them, then file them away for about a year.
-With loan statements, you should keep the statements that note you paid off the balance.
+You should keep the statements that note you paid off the balance with loan statements.
 You can throw away the rest.

 How Should You Store Your Financial Records?
 Set up a Physical or Digital Filing System